The Shape of Original: building a toolkit to read machine writing

 The utilities: ideas you can hold

-Four pocket tools turn the claims into things you can operate, all running entirely in the browser.
-A Narrative Scorer places a story on the human-to-AI axis using the paper's thirty core features, weighted by their published rank.
-An AI-Tell Linter highlights the surface patterns of machine prose.
-A Tell Stripper rewrites the automatable ones back out.
-And a Rarity Visualizer lets you drop a point in a cloud and watch its originality drift as the surrounding corpus fills in, because rarity is a property of the pool, not the point.
+Four pocket tools take the claims and make them something you can actually poke at, all of it running in the browser.
+The Narrative Scorer drops a story onto the human-to-AI axis using the paper's thirty core features, each weighted by its published rank.
+The AI-Tell Linter flags the surface patterns of machine prose.
+The Tell Stripper writes the automatable ones back out.
+And the Rarity Visualizer?
+You drop a point into a cloud and watch its originality drift as the surrounding corpus fills in.
+Rarity lives in the pool, not the point.

 The game: tells are not proof

-Finally, Human or AI? puts you on the other side of the instrument.
-Read a passage, call it, then see the tells you missed.
-The trick is in the deck: the human passages are public-domain classics, and some of them trip every detector.
-Dickens opens with a tricolon on stilts; Melville uses an em dash in his second sentence.
-The point lands faster in a game than in an argument.
-The signals are statistical, never proof, and a classifier that forgets that starts failing real writers.
+Finally, there's Human or AI?, which sticks you on the other side of the instrument.
+You read a passage, you call it, and then the game shows you the tells you missed.
+Here's where it gets sneaky: the human passages are all public-domain classics, and a good chunk of them trip every detector out there.
+Dickens opens with a tricolon on stilts.
+Melville uses an em dash in his second sentence.
+Turns out you learn this faster playing a game than arguing about it.
+The signals are statistical and nothing more.
+They're never proof, and any classifier that forgets that will start failing the people who actually write.

 What I would tell you